This may or may not surprise you – Paleo freezer meals do exist!

 Whole Foods competitor Walmart has also started stocking frozen Paleo dinners (like those from Tastefully Plated) in a few of their stores.
 These meals sell out with some frequency, and there’s no guarantee that your local store carries them – but this doesn’t mean you can’t look.

 If there are health-food stores near you, we recommend trying those first!
 Many smaller, specialty shops will make stocking Paleo frozen meals a higher priority.
-At some of the larger stores, like Target or Trader Joe’s, you can get lucky and find Paleo-specific frozen meal ingredients.
-Even whole-sellers Costco have started stocking frozen, cooked Paleo-friendly proteins (like wild-caught fish and free-range chicken).
+At some of the larger stores, like Target or Trader Joe’s, you can get lucky and find Paleo-specific frozen meal ingredients (although not necessarily whole Paleo compliant frozen meals).
+In addition, whole-sellers Costco have started stocking frozen, cooked Paleo-friendly proteins (like wild-caught fish and free-range chicken).

 Consistently locating frozen Paleo meals is still not as easy as we wish it would be.
 What we’ve done below is taken out some of the search work for you: there are companies who specialize in creating frozen meals that follow the tenets of Paleo eating.
 Depending on where you live, you might be able to find these meals near you.